intel/transfer-learning/docker/hf_k8s/README.md

 2. Edit your values file based on the parameters that you would like to use and your cluster.
 Key parameters to look at and edit are:
+   * `image.name` based on the image that was pushed to the container registry or copied to the Kubernetes cluster nodes
+   * `image.tag` based on the image tag that was pushed to the container registry or copied to the Kubernetes cluster nodes
    * `elasticPolicy.minReplicas` and `elasticPolicy.maxReplicas` based on the number of workers being used
    * `distributed.workers` should be set to the number of worker that will be used for the job
    * If you are using `chart/values.yaml` for your own workload, fill in either `train.datasetName` (the name of a